 Seasonal activities in Shawnee State Park

-Shawnee State Park features 68 acres of boating paradise, with electric motors only, at the Roosevelt and Turkey Creek lakes.
-To access the gorgeous lakes there are launch ramps available.
-For those RV visitors that do not have a boat, you may rent canoes, kayaks, rowboats, pedal boats, and stand-up paddle boards at the camp store.
-For the adventurous that want to head out into the Ohio River, the marina located just down U.S. Route 52 offers you that access.
+Shawnee State Park features 68 acres of boating paradise that is suitable for electric motors or non-powered watercraft.
+You can go boating at both the Roosevelt and Turkey Creek lakes thanks to the launch ramps that are available.
+For those RV visitors that do not have a boat, you can rent canoes, kayaks, rowboats, pedal boats, and stand-up paddleboards at the camp store.
+If you are feeling adventurous you can also head out into the Ohio River via the marina located just down U.S. Route 52.

 Visiting the Nature Center

-If you want to learn about the local wildlife, trails, local attractions and so much more, park your rig at the cozy Shawnee Nature Center and historic cabin near the Turkey Creek Boat Ramp.
-On certain days a naturalist is there to answer any questions you may have about the wildlife, scenic areas, or history of the park.
-While visiting you will also learn about how the Nature Center is the only state government nature center where the public is able to touch or hold wildlife.
+If you want to learn about the local wildlife, trails, local attractions, and Native American history, park your rig at the cozy Shawnee Nature Center and Historic Cabin near the Turkey Creek Boat Ramp.
+On select days during the summer, spring, and fall seasons, a naturalist is there to answer any questions you may have about the wildlife, scenic areas, or history of the park.
+While visiting you can also interact with some of the local wildlife since it is the only state government nature center where the public is able to touch or hold wildlife.